Child Psychology Degree and Career Guide

 Degree Requirements and Coursework

-Acceptance into a master’s degree program in child psychology typically requires a basic background in general psychology and a bachelor’s degree in any field.
+Acceptance into a master’s degree program in child psychology typically requires a background in psychology and a bachelor’s degree in any field.
 Some doctoral programs require a master’s degree in psychology, but many accept students with an undergraduate degree in psychology only.
-These programs also typically require minimum GPAs (3.0 is common) and acceptable scores on the Graduate Record Examination (GRE).
+These programs also typically require a minimum GPA of 3.0.
 Many programs also consider personal recommendations, coursework, and practical experience.
-Because child psychology is itself a specialty within psychology, further specializations (or concentrations, specialties, or emphases) are not typically offered.
+Because child psychology is a specialty within psychology, further specializations (or concentrations, specialties, or emphases) are not typically offered.
+Some programs also require GRE scores.

 Graduate programs in child psychology typically focus on cognitive development, the development of language and learning, social development, neuroscience, and the psychobiology of development.
-A master’s program takes one to two years to complete full time, while a doctoral program may take between four and six years of full-time study.
-Graduate students also focus on both research and clinical practice.
-Examples of possible coursework include:
+A full-time master’s program takes one to three years to complete, while a doctoral program takes between four and six years of full-time study.
+Graduate students also focus on both research and/or clinical practice.
+Examples of possible courses include:

 - Adolescent and Young Adult Development